elucian/bee/syntax/inference.md

 * [Multiply](#Multiply)

 ## Default
-Each literal has a "default" type that is automatic assigned for specific notation.
+Each literal has associated a default type.

 ```
 -- character expressions